killdash9/MacClam/README.md

-You will need to have Apple's <a href="https://developer.apple.com/library/ios/technotes/tn2339/_index.html">Xcode command line tools</a> installed.
-I have tested MacClam on Yosemite, but it may also work in other versions of OS X.
+You will need to have Apple's <a href="https://developer.apple.com/library/ios/technotes/tn2339/_index.html">Xcode command line tools</a> installed and/or install the macOS headers package.
+I have tested MacClam on Mojave (macOS 10.14).  but it may also work in other versions of macOS.

+For Mojave, I was able to install the required dependencies by running the following:

+    xcode-select --install
+    sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /

+Depending on which version of macOS you are on, you may only need to run one of the above commands.

 ## Installation ##